UK tech experts · info@vividrepairs.co.uk

 Gigabyte RTX 5060 Graphics Card Review: Mid-Range Gaming Performance in 2025

-The RTX 5060 Ti Gaming OC pushes right against our £500 budget limit at £430.56, but it delivers premium features that justify the positioning.
-The combination of 16GB GDDR7 memory and Nvidia’s latest architecture creates a proper capable 1440p gaming card.
-Gigabyte’s Gaming OC treatment adds a factory overclock and enhanced cooling over reference designs.
+The RTX 5060 Ti Gaming OC pushes right against our £500 budget limit, but it delivers premium features that justify the positioning.
+The combination of 16GB GDDR7 memory and Nvidia's latest architecture creates a proper capable 1440p gaming card.
+Gigabyte's Gaming OC treatment adds a factory overclock and enhanced cooling over reference designs.

 That 16GB of GDDR7 makes all the difference compared to the standard RTX 5060.
-I tested both cards side-by-side, and the Ti variant maintains higher minimum frame rates in VRAM-intensive scenarios.
+Side by side, the Ti variant maintains higher minimum frame rates in VRAM-intensive scenarios.
 Games like Hogwarts Legacy, Star Wars Jedi: Survivor, and The Last of Us Part 1 all benefit from the extra memory headroom.
 The faster GDDR7 bandwidth also helps with ray tracing workloads.

 Pros